Vmorais22/Learning/Google SRE.md

 Can be refined to:
 - **The proportion of HTTP GET request for /profile/'*' that send their entire response within X ms measured at the load balancer**

+### RSLI covering failure modes of the service

+Is important to known if the SLIs adequately capture the user journey and its failure modes and if there are any expections or edge cases to consider.
+Is unrelaistic to cover the 100% of the cases.
+You pay rare failure modes with your error budget.
+Is important to exclude factors outside your control from the SLI.
+Sometimes the work required to cover a rare edge case does not benefit enough and is simpler to just detectec and be prepared to mitigate it.
+Is important to documentate the exceptions and its justifications.